01 Getting Started

 Each component of your project is organized into types.
 You will need to configure the styling for each element type.

-For example, all the buttons in the project belong to the same button group whether they are primary or secondary options.
-To style all the buttons at the same time, use the common tab.
+For example, all the buttons in the project belong to the same button group, whether primary or secondary options.
+To style all the buttons simultaneously, use the common tab.
 To style an individual button, use the button tab.

 customize style > button element breakdown